Updated January 2023

 Usually, the first step is completing a pre-apprenticeship plumber program.
 This is where you'll get a good foundation in plumbing skills and codes, which will help you land a good apprenticeship.

-A quality trades school will connect you with local employers, and help you with this process.
-To see all the official requirements and steps to becoming a plumber, check out this handy fact sheet from the Ontario College of Trades.
+A quality trade school will connect you with local employers and help you with this process.
+To see all the official requirements and steps to becoming a plumber, check out this info from Skilled Trades Ontario.

 Myth #2: All plumbers do is fix toilets & unclog pipes